hprange/woinject/README.md

 WOInject is a dependency injection framework for WebObjects.
 It extends the powerful Google Guice framework and adds capabilities specific for WO applications.
 Dependency injection is a useful technique for program modularization leading to more testable code.
-WOInject allows you to write better APIs and decoupled code reducing the hurdle of wiring things together.
+WOInject allows to write better APIs and decoupled code reducing the hurdle of wiring things together.